11 Epic Hikes on the Mountain Loop Highway (Washington Trail Guide)

 Distance: 2.4 miles round trip | Elevation Gain: 305 feet | Difficulty: Easy

 This is the perfect introduction to Mountain Loop Highway hiking.
-The wide, mostly flat trail follows an old roadbed before transitioning to boardwalk and gravel path.
+The wide, mostly flat trail offers crazy views just after you step out of the car.
 If you want the better approach, park at the first lot and start at the boardwalk.
-You’ll end up staring at massive ice caves formed by avalanches—it’s otherworldly and absolutely fascinating for kids.
+The Big Four make themselves known before you even start.
+You will end up staring at massive ice caves formed by avalanches—it’s otherworldly and absolutely fascinating for kids.
+Its so easy I took my parents who at the time were in their late 70’s.

 Important: Never enter the ice caves.
 They’re unstable and have caused fatalities.
 The safe viewing area still provides incredible photos and experiences.

-Why it’s great: Accessible for strollers (most of the way), short distance, and incredibly unique destination that feels like a different planet.
+Why it’s great: Accessible for strollers (some of the way), short distance, and incredibly unique destination that feels like a different planet.
+Lots of bang for what you need to put in.

 Link to Alltrails